 If you’re an adventure addict like these gals, then you know there’s a countless number of biking trails here.
 Once the adrenaline rush wears off, head on over to Tunnel Creek Cafe to relax and sip on some cold ones.

 The off-season in Reno Tahoe is the perfect time for a picnic at the picturesque Sand Harbor.
 Bring your cooler packed with your favorite drinks and snacks and soak up the sun while enjoying the tranquility of the turquoise waters.

 While Sand Harbor is a popular summer destination, the beach is perfect no matter the season.
-Fall is an ideal time to rent a paddleboard or kayak and explore the rugged eastern shoreline.
+The off-season is the perfect time to rent a paddleboard or kayak and explore the rugged eastern shoreline without the crowds.
 And guess what?!
 From mid-October to mid-April the park is pet-friendly!

 You’ve had the perfect day of exploration and now you’re ready to sit back and watch the sunset over the lake.
 One of the ways these lovely ladies like to end their day is by cozying up near the lakefront fire pit at Lone Eagle Grill with appetizing bites and s’mores.

 Be a cool mom and bring your baby on the trip.
 Kids have a blast playing on the beaches of Lake Tahoe, hiking in the trees near Mount Rose Meadows, and checking out the exhibits just for your young ones at The Discovery in Reno, so don't leave them home.
 Get out and explore and raise a future outdoorsman or woman.